nvim-neo-tree/neo-tree.nvim/CONTRIBUTING.md

 ## Branching

-The default branch is set to the current major version to make it simple for end users visiting the repo.
-Pull Requests, however, should go to the `main` branch.
+The default branch is set to `main` and all Pull Requests should target this branch.
 After a short testing period, it will be merged to the current release branch.